 Each community is made of various people, with different needs, resources, traditions, and experiences.
 That is why “Act Locally” supports widely varied projects.

-Grants are awarded at the local level in open grant competitions, organized each year by a network of Act Locally Centers (ALC) which encompasses associations and foundations in localities with up to 50,000 residents.
-Their area of activity may cover from four communes to several districts.
-The ALC network has successively expanded from 15 centers in 2004 to 66 organizations in 2016.
-At present, it involves 579 communes.
-There are at least two Act Locally Centers in each voivodship.
-They cooperate with other NGOs as well as local authorities and entrepreneurs.
-New ALCs are selected in open recruitment procedure by the Competition Committee.
-The beneficiaries of local competitions are NGOs and informal groups of citizens on whose behalf applications may be submitted by organizations and local public institutions (schools, community centers, libraries) operating in localities of less than 20,000 inhabitants.
+Grants are awarded in open grant competitions organized once a year on a local level by the network of Act Locally Centers (ALCs) which encompasses associations and foundations operating in localities with up to 50,000 people, and covering areas whose size ranges from four rural communes to several counties.
+The ALC network is gradually growing.
+It began with 15 ALCs in 2004, including now 77 organizations in nearly 680 communes.
+There are at least two Act Locally Centers in every Polish province.
+They cooperate with other non-governmental organizations as well as local authorities and entrepreneurs.
+New ALCs are appointed by the Competition Committee in an open recruitment procedure.
+The beneficiaries of local competitions are non-governmental organizations as well as informal citizen groups that may apply through public organizations and institutions (schools, cultural centers, libraries) in small towns and villages of less than 20,000 inhabitants.